-The main reasons for a stiff steering wheel are the lack of maintenance, late servicing, and wearing off of some components.
-You should know the reasons why your car's steering wheel gets stiff as it will help you to spot the signs early and take preventive measures or the vehicle to the service centre.
-Don't just sit there and wait for the situation to get worse as it can put you in trouble.
+The main reasons for a stiff steering wheel are the lack of maintenance, late servicing, or wearing off of some components.
+You should know the reasons why your car's steering wheel gets stiff as it will help you to spot the signs early and take preventive measures or the vehicle for servicing.
+If you neglect it and wait for the situation to get worse as it can put you in trouble.

 Without your car's steering system, you could only drive in a straight line, no turns, no changing lanes.
 A difficulty with your steering wheel can also hamper your car's performance and can put your safety at risk.

 Here are a few common causes of your car's steering wheel getting hard and stiff to turn -

 The most common cause of a stiff steering wheel is the lack of enough power steering fluid in the system.
 This condition can arise if there's fluid leakage from the pressurized hose area.
 Refilling the liquid in the power steering tank will fix the problem for the time being, but the leak must be taken care of.

 Thick power steering fluid